 Young Women’s Trust – advice and support for women and girls 16 to 30

 Stress-related illnesses can be linked to work and can have a great impact on our mental and physical wellbeing which can be severe.
 This can be due to long hours, excessive workload, balancing a demanding job with a difficult personal life – and/or all the above plus the rest of the iceberg.

 If you are having trouble with stress, you can contact your workplace reps, and the RCM regional and national organisers.
 Together we can work with employers to negotiate solutions.
 When workers act together, employers are more likely to pay attention and introduce new policies – so let us know if you feel stressed at work.

 Take a look at the Work-related stress guidance booklet for more information.
 Stress can also be related to how are shifts are organised or sometimes it's the pressure of lone working that can really get to us.
 See latest guidance on flexible working and lone working.

 We’ve got to look after our bodies.
-Whether you’re working with menopause, are pregnant at work, have addiction issues or an eating disorder, support is available to help you stay healthy and well.
+Whether you’re working with menopause, are pregnant at work, are breastfeeding at work and need support from your activists have addiction issues or an eating disorder, support is available to help you stay healthy and well.
 Here is a list of useful organisations to help: